Saori Obata: 2005

 Following her disastrous end to 2004, Obata played qualifying in her usual Australian warm-up tournament in Canberra.
 She extended her losing streak to 12 in all competitions, losing in three sets to Maret Ani.
 Her streak then extended to 13 with a first-round loss in the Australian Open in straight sets to Mariana Díaz Oliva.

-Obata finally ended her losing run with a win over wild card Miho Saeki at the Pan Pacific Open in Tokyo, earning a second round meeting with top seed Lindsay Davenport, where she put in a creditable performance in a 6–3 6–4 loss.
+Obata finally ended her losing run with a win over wild card Miho Saeki at the Pan Pacific Open in Tokyo, earning a second round meeting with top seed Lindsay Davenport, where she put in a creditable performance in a 3–6, 4–6 loss.

 Having seen her ranking drop yet further, Obata entered the $50k event at Saint Paul, Minnesota, winning more than one match in a tournament for the first time in nearly nine months.
-After defeating Teryn Ashley, Simona Matei and Sandra Klösel, she exited in the semi-final to Laura Granville.
-She then lost easily in first round of qualifying for Indian Wells to Shikha Uberoi, before deciding to drop back down to challenger level.
+After defeating Teryn Ashley, Simona Matei and Sandra Klösel, she exited in the semifinal to Laura Granville.
+She then lost easily in first round of qualifying for Indian Wells to Shikha Uberoi, before deciding to drop back down to the ITF Circuit.

 In the $50k tournament in Orange, California, she failed to qualify – losing to Lenka Němečková 2–6, 0–6 in the final round.
 She then fell to a disappointing loss in the second round of the $25k event in Redding, California, falling in a final set tiebreak to Julie Ditty.

 Despite her relatively poor results and subdued ranking, Obata hit a rich vein of form in two challenger in events in Augusta, Georgia, and Gifu.
 The $25k event in Augusta saw her win the title as sixth seed, without dropping a set.
 She defeated compatriot Seiko Okamoto in the first round 6–2, 6–4, then overcame Ivana Lisjak 6–2, 6–1.
 In the quarterfinals, she eased past Varvara Lepchenko 6–2, 6–2 and then won a closer match against Anastasia Rodionova, winning out 7–6(5), 6–1.
 In the final, Obata overcame a young Victoria Azarenka with ease, winning 6–2, 6–2.

 In the $50k event in Gifu, Obata was seeded fourth and again won the title.
-In the first four rounds, she didn't drop a set – defeating Casey Dellacqua 6–1, 6–1, then New Zealand qualifier Marina Erakovic 6–2 6–4, before winning against fellow Japanese player Ayumi Morita 6–0, 6–4.
+In the first four rounds, she didn't drop a set – defeating Casey Dellacqua 6–1, 6–1, then New Zealand qualifier Marina Erakovic 6–2, 6–4, before winning against fellow Japanese player Ayumi Morita 6–0, 6–4.
 Obata then reached her second successive final with a 6–4, 6–3 win over top seed Aiko Nakamura.
 She dropped her only set of the week in the final against countrywoman Shiho Hisamatsu, but won her second title in a row.

-Despite her improved form, Obata lost in the first round of qualifying (as 23rd seed) on the clay of Roland Garros, defeated by Maria Fernanda Alves 4–6 6–2 6–3.
+Despite her improved form, Obata lost in the first round of qualifying (as 23rd seed) on the clay of Roland Garros, defeated by Maria Fernanda Alves 4–6, 6–2, 6–3.